-A Federal agency cannot discriminate against an employee or applicant for employment with respect to the terms, conditions, or privileges of employment on the basis of race, color, sex (including pregnancy, sexual orientation, gender identity, and gender stereotyping), national origin, religion, age (40 years and older), disability (physical and/or mental), genetic information, marital status, political affiliation and/or reprisal for opposing discrimination or engaging in protected activity.
-Discrimination on these bases is prohibited by one or more of the following statutes: 5 U.S.C. § 2302(b)(1), 29 U.S.C. §§ 206(d), 631, 633a, and 791, 42 U.S.C. § 2000e-16, and 42 U.S.C. § 2000ff et seq.
+A Federal agency cannot discriminate against an employee or applicant for employment with respect to the terms, conditions, or privileges of employment on the basis of race, color, religion, sex (including pregnancy, gender identity, and sexual orientation), national origin, age (40 or older), disability (physical and mental), conditions related to pregnancy and childbirth, genetic information (individual or family medical history),, marital status, political affiliation and/or reprisal for opposing discrimination or engaging in protected activity.
+Discrimination on these bases is prohibited by one or more of the following statutes: 5 U.S.C. § 2302(b)(1); 29 U.S.C. §§ 206(d), 631, 633a, and 791; 42 U.S.C. § 2000e-16; and 42 U.S.C. § 2000e, et seq.

 If you believe that you have been the victim of unlawful discrimination on the basis of race, color, religion, sex, national origin, disability, genetic information or reprisal, you must contact an Equal Employment Opportunity (EEO) counselor within 45 calendar days of the alleged discriminatory action, or, in the case of a personnel action, within 45 calendar days of the effective date of the action, before you can file a formal complaint of discrimination with the agency.
-See 29 C.F.R. § 1614.105(a)(1).
+See 29 CFR § 1614.